mpresteg/haplObserve/README.md

  - ./hapl-obs-tools-0.0.1-SNAPSHOT/bin/haplotype-driver -h OR
  - ./hapl-obs-tools-0.0.1-SNAPSHOT/bin/haplotype-table-driver -h
 for instructions on how to run the software.

-# Prerequisite:
-  # HaplObserve requires the following:
-  - “&lt;baseDirectory>/collective/” directory structure.
-The &lt;baseDirectory> name can be anything, such as resource, but “collective” directory name must be used.

-  - “gl_strings_XXX.csv” files should be stored under “&lt;baseDir>/collective/gl_strings_XXX.csv.
-The software looks for “gl_strings” to identify files to be used.
-Multiple families can be included in a single file.
-If multiple files exist, the software combines them.

-  - The “gl_strings” file contains the following information: Labcode, Family ID, Sample ID, Relation, Gl String, Ethnicity/Country.

- - The category should be included in the first line as a header.

- - Six example of gl_strings files are included.

- - if HaplObserve builds incorrect haplotypes after initial trial, manually edited haplotypes can be saved in &lt;baseDirectory>/collective/update.
-The manually edited files is used as final results.

- - newly generated directories should be deleted or moved to other place.

  # haplotype-driver -i &lt;inputFile> -o &lt;outputFile>